 No fee is payable if the UK CAA is receiving this for information purposes.

-See the Scheme of charges (table 5 page 6 & 7) for more details.
+See the Scheme of charges (Personnel Licensing) table 6 page 6 for more details.

 An additional fee applies if you want your documents to be returned by secure courier.

 If you are applying on the basis of training completed by a non UK approved EASA Part ORA Approved Training Organisation we will also require a copy of the ATO's PART ORA approval certificate.

 Please note that we reserve the right to ask for submission of original logbooks and other documentation when needed.

 Once all of the requirements above have been met, your completed application form SRG 1126 should be submitted by post or in person to the address below.

 A desk based assessment from a Flight Crew Licensing Officer or Assistant.
 Following an acceptable assessment your licence will be processed signed and despatched.
 We will contact you if we have any queries regarding your application and may keep your application pending whilst the additional requirements are met.

 An assessment and refund fee may be charged if the UK CAA rejects your application for not meeting all of the requirements.
 This will also be applied if you choose to cancel your application.